IGELsociety/IGEL_website/content/events/event-IGEL2022.md

 ---

 ## About Event
-The 18th IGEL conference will be held ~~on the University of Central Florida campus in Orlando, Florida~~ online from July 14-16, 2022.
-The call for papers is available on the conference website.
+The 18th IGEL conference took place ~~on the University of Central Florida campus in Orlando, Florida~~ online from July 14-16, 2022.
+The Outstanding Student Paper Award was presented to Lynn Eekhof (Radboud University).
 Please address any questions to the main organizer, Shannon Whitten: shannon[dot]whitten[at]ucf[dot]edu

 Conference website: https://sciences.ucf.edu/igel/